| |

 chronic iron deficiency anemia workups turn out to have large hiatal

-hernias...anemia on basis of coming and going of these erosions?4).
+hernias...anemia on basis of coming and going of these erosions?4

-- Dieulafoy's "ulcer": usually in proximal
+- Dieulafoy lesion or Dieulafoy's "ulcer": usually in proximal

 artery...thought likely to reflect an AVM.
 May also find in duodenum